NOTE: I am not at liberty to redistribute the documentation used to build this model.

 Setup and start:

-After searching the net for a while, I've collected some drawings, ( http://www.up-ship.com/drawndoc/drawndocair.htm ) and have broken it down into parts, for MODO.
+After searching the net for a while, I've collected some drawings, ( http://www.aerospaceprojectsreview.com/catalog/drawndoc.htm ) and have broken it down into parts, for MODO.
 These are drawings for a 1/40th scale display model, not the actual aircraft.
-But, they were done by Boeing engineers. went through various revisions to improve accuracy, and are probably the best documentation available today, since Boeing rarely distributes accurate drawings of their aircraft.
+But, they were done by Boeing engineers, and went through various revisions to improve accuracy, and are probably the best documentation available today, since Boeing rarely distributes accurate drawings of their aircraft.
 Combined with photos, I have some great information to build the 3D model.
-Since this model's construction will be covered in much more detail on the DVD, I'll keep the article here in more of an outline form, showing the major steps.
+Since this model's construction will be covered in much more detail in the set, I'll keep the article here in more of an outline form, showing the major steps.

 Once the documentation was sliced up for use in MODO, these first steps went quickly.
 The aircraft is entirely sub-d at this time, which lets me make changes in the overall shape easily.
 The work you see on this page was done in just a few days.

 Like many aircraft drawings, these show the aircraft in it's "cruise angle" configuration, which is easier to model in 3D, since more of the angles are horizontal and vertical.
 The aircraft's "squat angle" on the ground is actually slightly nose-down, so that's why you see the nose wheel slightly off the ground in these views.
 At the end of the project, I'll pose it realistically.

 I have a system for using boolean operations in MODO that's been working well, so I plan to use it here too.
 These images show the boolean cutters I've created, to make most of the major openings in the fuselage.
 Once I'm happy with the exterior shape, I'll freeze the geometry.

 Look carefully at the (green) cutters for the cabin windows, and you'll see that there are windows at the rear of the aircraft, right next to the engines.
 When I was a young man, I used to think it was exciting to sit there.
 Noisy, but interesting.